emh-Jo-Shinner/email-verify-api-docs/docs/data-dictionary.rst

 	Verification fails checks for definitive reasons (e.g. mailbox does not exist)

 :RetryLater:
 	Conclusive verification result cannot be achieved at this time.
-Please try again later. - This is ShutDowns, IPBlock, TimeOuts
+Please try again later.

 :Unverifiable:
 	Conclusive verification result cannot be achieved due to mail server configuration